tc39/proposal-function-implementation-hiding/README.md

 JavaScript's (non-standard though de facto) `Error.prototype.stack` getter reveals calling behavior in the presence/absence of a stack frame or, in the case of recusive functions, the number of times a particular function appears in a stack trace.
 If this calling behaviour is dependent upon secret values, whether present in the function source text or just lexically available to the function, it can result in these secrets being partially or fully exposed.
 Additionally, `Error.prototype.stack` reveals position (line/column number) information and file attribution information that restricts refactoring in a similar way to `Function.prototype.toString`'s exposure of the function source text.

 ## The solution

 The solution is to provide a way to modify the output of the above functions, to prevent them from exposing implementation details.
-This is done via a new directive, tentatively `"hide implementation"`.
-Like `"use strict"`, it could be placed at either the source file level or the per-function level.
+This is done via the above-described new directives, tentatively `"hide implementation"` and `"sensitive"`.
+Like `"use strict"`, they can be applied to either an entire source file or per-function.

-Similar to the `"use strict"` directive, this new directive would apply "inclusively downward", so that everything within the scope, plus the function itself when in function scope, gets hidden.
+Similar to the `"use strict"` directive, these new directives apply "inclusively downward", so that everything within the scope, plus the function itself when in function scope, gets hidden.
 For example:

 ```js
 function foo() {